HikkiMakoto/SpaceX_Telegram_Bot/README.md

 # SpaceX_Telegram_Bot
-Telegram bot that give you information about SpaceX launches
+Telegram bot that gives you information about SpaceX launches
 # Libs you will need
 Python wrapper for the <a href="https://github.com/r-spacex/SpaceX-API">SpaceX API</a> - <a href="https://github.com/HiKaylum/SpaceX-PY">spacex-py</a><br><br>
 <code>pip install spacex-py</code><br><br>